cleblond/moodle-atto_structure/README.txt

 MarvinJS atto plugin (atto_structure) for Moodle.
-Alows users to create chemcial structures and reactions then easily insert image into Moodle.
+Alows users to create chemical structures and reactions then easily insert image into Moodle.

 Quick Installation